dondangp/quicksort/README.md

 # Quicksort Performance Analysis

 ## Overview
-In this project, I simulated the performance characteristics of the non-random pivot version of the quicksort algorithm.
+I simulated the performance characteristics of the non-random pivot version of the quicksort algorithm.
 The code in `quicksort_performance.py` generates a plot showing the best, average, and worst-case scenarios using hardcoded values to represent typical quicksort behavior.

 ## Mathematical Derivation of Average Runtime Complexity
 ### 1. Introduction